Kochise/win_portable/System/JoyToKey/Readme.txt

 1. OVERVIEW
 -----------
-This software enables you to control various windows applications (e.g. a web browser, games on the web, Photoshop shortcuts, Microsoft office, and even Windows itself) by using your favorite joystick.
-Whenever you press joystick buttons and sticks, JoyToKey will convert the input into keyboard strokes and mouse movements so that the target application works as you pre-configured!
+This software enables you to control various windows applications (e.g. a web browser, games without controller support, Photoshop shortcuts, Microsoft office, and even Windows itself) by using your favorite joystick.
+Whenever you press joystick buttons and sticks, JoyToKey will convert the input into keyboard strokes and mouse movements so that the target application can be controlled as you pre-configured!

-NOTE: On Windows Vista, 7, 8 or 10, you may not be able to control some applications due to enhanced security control.
+NOTE: Due to enhanced security control in recent Windows versions, you may not be able to control some applications.
 If you encounter such problems, try to launch JoyToKey.exe by opening right-click popup menu and selecting "Run As Administrator".